cachebag/Ticked/README.md

-# tick 📼
+# Tick 📼

-**Tick** is a lightweight, command-line-based task and productivity manager built in Python.
-It's been developed for my personal use throughout my University courses.
+**Tick** is a lightweight, TUI task and productivity manager built in Python over the Textual library.
+It's been developed for my personal use throughout my University courses, but is intended to work as an all around productivy manager for personal and professional use.

 # Installation (Python 3.7+)